 Nightingale returned to Britain in 1856.
 She was commissioned to investigate the living conditions of British soldiers in peacetime.
 In 1858 she published her findings as Notes on Matters Affecting the Health, Efficiency and Hospital Administration of the British Army.
 This work contained many statistical analyses.
 Though she is usually remembered as a nurse Florence was a talented statistician.
 In 1858 she became the first woman member of the Royal Statistical Society.
 In 1874 she became an honorary member of the American Statistical Society.
 Florence did NOT invent the pie chart (it was invented by William Playfair in 1801).
 For her work, Nightingale used polar area diagrams (invented by a Frenchman named Andre-Michel Guerry in 1829).

 In 1860 Florence Nightingale opened the Nightingale Training School for Nurses at St Thomas Hospital.
-She greatly raised standards of nursing.
+She greatly raised the standards of nursing.
 Every probationer who entered the school was interviewed by Florence and supervised by her.
-In old age Florence Nightingale suffered from ill health and she went blind.
+In old age, Florence suffered from ill health and she went blind.
 By the mid-1890s Florence was an invalid.
-However she was awarded the Order of Merit in 1907.
+However, she was awarded the Order of Merit in 1907.
 Florence Nightingale died on 13 August 1910.

 A Brief Biography of Marie Curie